India struggles to soothe markets as liquidity concerns grow

-MUMBAI (Reuters) - Indian authorities sought to calm financial markets on Monday but investors paid little heed as fears that the nation’s non-banking financial sector is facing a credit crunch led to declines in domestic bonds, stocks and the rupee, adding to losses suffered in a selloff on Friday.
+MUMBAI (Reuters) - Indian authorities sought to calm markets on Monday but investors paid little heed as fears that the non-banking financial sector is facing a credit crunch hit domestic bonds, stocks and the rupee, adding to Friday’s selloff.

-Finance Minister Arun Jaitley made the boldest official pledge yet when he tweeted that “the Government will take all measures to ensure that adequate liquidity is maintained/provided to the NBFCs,” in reference to the non-banking financial companies.
+Finance Minister Arun Jaitley tweeted that “the Government will take all measures to ensure that adequate liquidity is maintained/provided to the NBFCs,” referring to the non-banking financial companies.

 His intervention came on the heels of assurances on Sunday from both the central bank, the Reserve Bank of India, and market regulator, the Securities and Exchange Board of India, that they were closely monitoring developments in financial markets and ready to act if needed.